SneManden/Chess.ts/README.md

       x         capture (optional)
       a-h       column/file
       1-8       row/rank
+      =<piece>  promotion to piece

-      examples (simple moves):
+    Examples (simple moves):
       Qd4     Queen to D4
       d3      Pawn to D3
-      examples (captures):
+    Example  (captures):
       Bxe5    Bishop captures piece on E5
-      examples (disambiguation):
+    Examples (disambiguation):
-        Rdf8    Rook of column D to F8 (if the other rook can also move to F8) R1a3    Rook of row 1 to A3 (if the other rook can also move to A3) Qh4e1   Queen at H4 to E1 (if other (promoted) queens can also move to E1)
+      Rdf8    Rook of column D to F8 (if the other rook can also move to F8) R1a3    Rook of row 1 to A3 (if the other rook can also move to A3) Qh4e1   Queen at H4 to E1 (if other (promoted) queens can also move to E1) Example  (promotion):
+      d8=Q    Pawn to D8 with promotion to Queen Examples (castling):
+      0-0     King castling with kingside rook (short) 0-0-0   King castling with queenside rook (long)

 ## Tests
 I have made a bunch of tests.
 Run them by